 At our wharf see the powerful steam tug Forceful.
 Built in 1925, Forceful served the port of Brisbane for 45 years, being the last coal fired tug in operation.
 Upon being donated to the Museum, she was preserved as a working vessel, making regular trips down the Brisbane River to Moreton Bay.
 However, the cost in maintaining her sea-worthiness has become beyond the Museum’s resources and she will be maintained as a floating exhibit.
+Tours of Forceful are subject to trained staff availability.

 Built by Alexander Stephen & Sons Ltd of Govan, Glasgow, Scotland for the predecessors of Queensland Tug Company Pty Ltd, Forceful was launched in November, 1925.
 She departed Glasgow on 21 December, 1925 and arrived in Brisbane on 7 March, 1926.